 At Cook CPA Group, we are frequently contacted by taxpayers who are new to the filing process and aren’t sure quite where to start.
 If you’re in the same position, don’t worry – just keep reading our short and simple California tax guide, which our accountants have prepared to help answer some frequently asked California tax questions.

 Whether you’ve recently moved to California, you’re planning a move here from out-of-state, or you simply need a refresher on California taxes 101, our easy-to-understand guide has you covered.
-For help filing a California income tax return, preparing for a tax audit, or resolving other state tax issues, contact Cook CPA Group online, or call today at (916) 910-0323 for a free consultation.
+For help filing a California income tax return, preparing for a tax audit, or resolving other state tax issues.

 California Tax Basics Explained for Beginners